PRESS ESC TO CLOSE

 • Ear infections

-If your dog has any of these symptoms, start by taking him to your veterinarian.
-Allergy testing is similar to tests done on humans: substances are introduced into the skin just below the surface to see if there’s a reaction.
+If your dog has any of these symptoms, start by taking him to your veterinarian, as allergies can be hard to diagnose.
+Allergy testing is similar to tests done on humans: substances are introduced into the skin just below the surface to see if there’s a reaction and rule out other conditions.
+There are also blood tests, like RAST, which can help determine environmental allergens.
 Food allergies are tested by giving your dog a prescription diet for a few months to rid the system of allergens and then reintroducing foods to see which one she reacts to.

 Treatment for Allergies